5argon/arkham-tags/README.md

 ![Tagging](./readme-1.webp)

+### Learning available tags

+In addition to just reading a list of all available tags in `/json/input/tags.json`, try looking at similar cards that are already tagged and you think should share similar tags to discover what's available for use.

 For ease of hand-tagging literally to the text, tags defined are very fine-grained.
-For example if you see "[fast] Spend 1 resource :", it should use a more specific tag `cost_fast_spend_resource` even though the card is technically also `spend_resource`.
-However there is no `cost_fast_spend_resource_1` to use.
+For example if you see "[free] Spend 1 resource :", it should use a more specific tag `cost_free_spend_resource` even though the card is technically also `spend_resource`.
+However there is no `cost_free_spend_resource_1` to use.
 Some tag offer numerical value because they are common values, such as `gain_resource_1` or `draw_player_1`.

 ### Postprocessing